WordBrewery/WordBrewery-blog/_posts/2016-08-30-what-is-nlp.md

 ## Sentence segmentation to divide news articles into sentences

-{{ site.wordbrewery }}'s sentence collector uses *sentence segmentation* to identify where sentences begin and end&mdash;a computing task that is more difficult and error-prone than one might think.
+{{ site.wordbrewery }}'s sentence collector uses *sentence segmentation* to identify where sentences begin and end&amp;mdash;a computing task that is more difficult and error-prone than one might think.
 Here are screenshots of (now-fixed) sentence segmentation bugs that have cluttered our database along the way:

 ![WordBrewery sentence segmentation bug: please report bad sentences when you find them by clicking the thumbs-down button]({{ site.baseurl }}/img/sentence_segmentation_bug.jpg)
 *Here, the sentence was split at a semicolon.*